Toadstool-Stipe/toadstool/readme.md

 Within the view structure of Toadstool there is a directory for Modules.
 As modules are developed, each module should be placed within it's own directory.
 Each module directory should consist of a `view.erb` file that provides the document view for the style guide as well as the `.erb` file(s) needed for the module itself.

 The module itself needs to be written from an abstract perspective.
 This module bay be a partial that can be placed anywhere in the site in any view.
 That's the important part.
 Regardless of how you received the visual spec for this module, that is only one representation of that module.
 It's width, always 100% of it's container.
-It's height always directed by the content witin.
+It's height always directed by the content within.
 Think Responsive baby!

 The Sass is the skin for the module.
 Located in the Sass part of the style guide there is also a directory for modules and in there should be a Sass file named the same as the module .erb.
 This is the glue.
 This is the uniform structure that makes scaleability and modularity successful.